cspotcode/async-function-transpilers/README.md

 ### In short:

-Babel's output is 9.6x the size of the input (after minification)
+Babel's output is 8.1x the size of the input (after minification)
-TypeScript's is only 3.7x
+TypeScript's is 3.5x

 (Remember that TypeScript can be used to transpile plain JavaScript, sans type-checking)